hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config.md

 # Manage Overcloud Configuration

-The Overcloud option  allows you to define the configurations for your Overcloud.You can define the configuration for ESX Clusters, StoreVirtual backends and StoreServs backends.
+The Overcloud option  allows you to define the configurations for your Overcloud.
+You can define the configurations for [ESX Clusters](/helion/openstack/ga/undercloud/oc/config/esx/), [StoreVirtual Backends](/helion/openstack/ga/undercloud/oc/config/storevirtual/), and [StoreServ Backends](/helion/openstack/ga/undercloud/oc/config/storeserv/).

-To define the configuration, do the following:
+To define the configuration:

-1. Log into the Undercloud Horizon Dashboard.
+1. Log in to the Undercloud Horizon Dashboard.

-2. From the left panel, click **Overcloud** Tab and then **Configure** to display the Configure Cloud page.<br>The page displays with three tabs- **ESX Clusters**, **StoreVirtual Backends** and **StoreServ Backends**.
-By default,<---> is the active tab.
+2. In the left panel, click the **Overcloud** tab.
+3. Click **Configure** to display the Configure Cloud page.<br>The page displays with three tabs- **ESX Clusters**, **StoreVirtual Backends** and **StoreServ Backends**.